Why and How Storytelling Can Transform a Nature Photograph – Part 2

 When I asked them to tell me the story of the photos, they were unable to talk about them.
 Often, I found that they had something to say but that their natural timidity prevented them from speaking.
 You cannot imagine how many times this has happened to me.
 It is absolutely incredible that so many photographers have struggled with not being able to tell their story.

 If you have this problem of not being able to confidently defend a creation, practice in front of your mirror or in front of a camera.
 It is not easy if you are shy, but with practice, you will obtain results.

 Never forget that an interesting photo always has a beautiful story to tell.
 What a pity it is to reserve that story for you alone.

 Never forget that you create beautiful nature photos to share your vision of the world!

 Nature photography is not just about camera mastery and technique.

 Telling a beautiful story will always reinforce the impact of your photos or series.

-My experience has taught me a lot in the last ten years.
-Never neglect the oral aspect to explain a photo.
-It's a great way to convince an audience and share your passion for nature photography.
+My experience has taught me much in the last ten years.
+Never neglect the oral aspect of explaining a photo to an audience.
+It is a great way to convince others and share your passion for nature photography.